AlecRosenbaum/cs1653-2017fa-alr152-aap75-amg215/reports/phase-3.md

 #### Protection

 To protect against this threat model, we will utilize the Diffie Hellman key exchange during all communications.
-Every time a client and server interact, their interaction will be prefaced by a Diffie Hellman key exchange, thus allowing the client and server to agree on a new shared secret key before every interaction and granting perfect forward secrecy.
+Every time a client and server interact, their interaction will be prefaced by a Diffie Hellman key exchange.
+This allows the client and server to agree on a new shared secret key before every interaction, and grants perfect forward secrecy.
 During application development, values g and q will be chosen and baked into the applications.
 Here is the sequence of messages we will use during the key exchange between our two actors, Bob (B) and Server (S):

 * Bob picks random value a.
 * B -> S: `(g^a) mod q`